nexusproject/phcl/docs/runtime.md

 - `this.key` is the mapping key or list position as a string.
 - `this.index` is the integer position in input order.
 - `this.value` is the original input value.
+- `this.label` is the generated unique declaration identity, or `None` for declaration kinds that do not have one.

+`this.*` values act as generation-time selectors while the class body is being defined.
+Use them directly as attribute values, or inside lists and mappings.
+Do not apply Python operations to them in the declaration body.
+If a generated declaration needs transformed values, prepare those values in the data passed to `generate(...)`.

 `this` is only valid inside a class decorated with `@generate(...)`.
 Using it in a normal declaration is an error because there is no current generation